by Rick K. for webBikeWorld.com

 |wBW Product Review: Vega Summit XPV Modular Flip-up Motorcycle Helmet|

 |Available From: Vega Helmets||List Price (2002): $129.95|

-|Sizes: XS to XXL.
+|Sizes: XS-2XL.
 Shell Sizes: Two||Review Date: 2002 (?)|

 From "J.G.": "I recently purchased a new, white, Vega Summit XPV and it is a different kind of animal.
 I am used to the ease of use of the HJC helmets, though not an HJC Modular.
 I bought the Vega because of the glowing review you had.

 The Face Shield is very very difficult to remove and replace, even after practicing several times.
 Also it is quite easy to put it on incorrectly, seemingly correctly, so that it can pop off.

 Although the vents seem to open quite readily, the holes to allow the air to enter the helmet are very small and covered by protective foam so that there is little to no air flow over my head.

 This is a detriment in hot weather and crossing the desert.
 I'm very disappointed in the quality of the Vega for comfort and head protection.
 It also seems easy for the wind to move the helmet side to side.

 From "A.N.": "...I have to say I was a little nervous buying a helmet I hadn't even had a chance to try on.
 When I first put it on, I was immediately struck that it was more round in the upper portion.

-The noise level is still there....but unlike the others, it's not a roaring noise....it seems like it flows the air easier and as a result noise doesn't seem as annoying.
+The noise level is still there, but unlike the others, it's not a roaring noise.
+It seems like it flows the air easier and as a result noise doesn't seem as annoying.

 Most short rides I won't use the ear plugs for and that's when I'm able to get the best analysis....in my book it's a great helmet.
 On my K11RS, I've only had two other past helmets that handled wind turbulence as well as the Summit....and they are long gone.
 So over all I'm very pleased with the helmet's performance!

-One other note.....I usually order a EX-large....with the Vega I ordered a Large and while it is tight right now, I can feel it giving and forming to my head, it seems to form or give more then some of the other helmets I've owned in the past.
+One other note: I usually order an XL but with the Vega I ordered a Large and while it is tight right now, I can feel it giving and forming to my head, it seems to form or give more then some of the other helmets I've owned in the past.

 P.S.
-I also ordered a X-small for my girlfriend and it fit her like a glove...she is absolutely tickled to death with it!!!
+I also ordered a X-small for my girlfriend and it fit her like a glove, she is absolutely tickled to death with it!!!